-- The oldest class of medications used to treat PD; first used in the 1900s.
+- Anticholinergics are the oldest class of medications used to treat PD; they were first used in the 1900s.

 - These drugs are most helpful to younger patients with PD whose chief complaint is a tremor.